lightning/bolts/02-peer-protocol.md

   - if there are updates pending on the receiving node's commitment transaction:
     - MUST NOT send a `shutdown`.
   - MUST NOT send multiple `shutdown` messages.
+  - MUST NOT send `shutdown` if there is a splice transaction that isn't locked yet.
   - MUST NOT send an `update_add_htlc` after a `shutdown`.
   - if no HTLCs remain in either commitment transaction (including dust HTLCs) and neither side has a pending `revoke_and_ack` to send: